tanu31195/react-counter/README.md

 Doesn't have it's own local state
 Receives all the data via props
 No event handlers or helper methods
+Lifecycle hooks cannot be used because we only have a single function that outputs the component

 Only have a single render method
 Instead of having a class extended with a render()